We don’t perceive reality. We see what we expect to find based on our worldview. The masks of our worldview distort the experience of the Observer.

 If we direct this need to investigate, we are following this pattern.
 The tools we use to do this are what we call spiritual technologies.

 We can understand oneness intellectually, but it is another thing to experience it firsthand.
 When we are present, the Observer is in the driver’s seat instead of Ego.
 It puts us in contact with the Source of pure consciousness.
 Presence allows the Observer to come out of the background.

 Using inner work techniques helps us confront the mask of belief.
 It doesn’t matter what you believe; engaging your opinions about reality is a good thing.
 The ability to see beyond or through our worldview sets us free.

 The goal of inner work enables us to take our masks off.
-In this sense, the path is more about removing our illusions than grasping the truth.
+The path is more about removing our illusions than grasping the truth.
 It doesn’t mean the search for truth is unworthy.
-To do it, we need to take off the masks that are distorting our perception.
+To do it, we need to take off the masks that distort our perception.

 Perception is the Mask of Mythology

 We also need to investigate our sacred ground because religion comes in to program our values with mythologies and superstitions.
-Myths are harmful when it becomes a religion.
-Religion substitutes myths for facts in an attempt to make faith perform as knowledge.
+Myths are the most destructive when religion mistakes them for truth.
+It’s an attempt to make faith perform as knowledge.
 So, religion becomes yet another mask.